clucas26e4/List_Permutation/README.md

 # Canonical Representation of Permutations Acting on Lists

-The files List_more2.v and List_Type_more2.v contain additional properties on nth which are neither in the standard library nor in the ollibs library.

-The files are listed in the order of dependence: a file in the list is dependent of the files above it.
+The files are listed in order of dependence: a file in the list may depend on the files above it.
 The descriptions contain the notions that are introduced in the files.

 - List_nat.v: Boolean properties and operators used to represent functions as lists of natural numbers.